-In this MSR Guardian Purifier review you can read about an impressive new award-winning tool which is able to remove from water everything above the size of 0.02 microns.
+In this MSR Guardian Purifier review you can read about an impressive new award-winning tool that is able to remove from water everything above the size of 0.02 microns.

 No other tool on the market is a match for the Guardian.
 This is an ideal tool for international travel and for any outdoor activity.

 Key benefits – quite a list

 - The lifetime of the filter is more than 10000 liters; yes you are reading correctly, this is a ton of water.

 - Self-cleaning system; no clogging, no cleaning and flushing ever.

 - Removes everything above 0.02 microns, including practically all viruses.

 - Withstands freezing temperatures.